 Philip joined Platinum in 2009 as an investment analyst.
-Previously, he worked for Merrill Lynch and Morgan Stanley in the UK, analysing the British and Irish banking sectors...
+Previously, Philip worked for Merrill Lynch and Morgan Stanley in the UK after graduating with double first class..
 More

 The promise of the new is always exciting, whether it is Tesla taking on the motor industry or cryptocurrencies challenging the fiat money printed by central banks.
 However, an object lesson for investors in the thrill of the new is banks’ resilience to the onslaught from fintech companies.